Ourives/RepData_PeerAssessment1/PA1_template.md

 The total number of NAs is 2304

-It will be use the mean of steps to fill the NA with 0 (zero).
+It will be use the 0 to fill the NA in the steps.

 ```r